 - Bake for 10 minutes, then remove from the oven and reinforce indents with your thumb or dowel.
 Return to oven and bake for an additional 4-5 minutes, just until cracks begin to form in the cookies.
 Remove from oven and reinforce the indents again.
 Let cool completely on a cooling rack.

-- In the microwave, heat the cream for about 30 seconds until boiling.
+- !To make the filling: In the microwave, heat the cream for about 30 seconds until boiling.
 Pour over the chocolate, let sit for 2 minutes, then stir until smooth.
 Stir in the peppermint extract.